-If you previously required educational accommodations for a disability or think you would benefit from them at the school, please contact the Disability Services Manager.
+If you previously required educational accommodations for a disability or think you would benefit from them at the school, please contact the Director of Academic Support and Advising.

 Keep in mind that reasonable accommodations may take time to implement and cannot be granted retroactively, so please be sure to communicate requests as soon as possible.

-As part of the Office of Student Affairs’ mission to foster an inclusive and equitable learning environment for our diverse student body, our Disability Services Manager is here to answer your questions and discuss how we can better support your educational experience at the school.
+As part of the Office of Student Affairs’ mission to foster an inclusive and equitable learning environment for our diverse student body, our Director of Academic Support and Advising is here to answer your questions and discuss how we can better support your educational experience at the school.